 Key Takeaways

-To calculate the minimum wage, multiply the employee's total hours worked during the specified period by the statutory minimum wage rate.
-We recommend using the Hong Kong Labour Department's reference calculator to simplify the process.
+To calculate the minimum wage, multiply the total hours worked by the statutory rate.
+You can also use the Labour Department’s reference calculator for guidance.

 If you are looking to expand or start a company in Hong Kong, compliance with labour laws and regulations is essential, especially when it comes to minimum wages.

-Hong Kong has a statutory minimum wage set by the Minimum Wage Commission of the Labour Department, intended to protect the lowest earners in the country while allowing Hong Kong to remain competitive internationally.
+Hong Kong has a statutory minimum wage (SMW) set by the Minimum Wage Commission of the Labour Department, intended to protect low-income workers while allowing Hong Kong to remain competitive internationally.

 This article will cover everything you need to know about Hong Kong’s statutory minimum wage, including its current requirements, who it applies to, what counts as wage and work hours, and how to calculate it to comply with regulations.